Jkanishkha0305/End-to-End-LLM-Projects/PHI3_Finetuning_Unsloth/README.md

-# Fine-tuning Microsoft PHI3 with Unsloth for Mental Health Chatbot Development
+# Fine-tuning Microsoft PHI3 with Unsloth for E-Commerce Chatbot Development

 ```Phi-3```, is a powerful large language model (LLM) from Microsoft AI, but to truly unlock its potential for specific needs, fine-tuning on custom data is crucial.
 We will use ```Unsloth```, a cutting-edge library, to streamline the fine-tuning process of Phi-3 for our unique dataset.